This post may contain affiliate links from which i can earn a commission

 In fact what if you let go of judgment altogether and instead, fostered a gentle curiosity around how and what you eat?

 Listen and connect to your body.
 Be mindful about how food makes you feel, does it give you energy, does it make you sluggish?

 Be mindful of how and when you eat.
-Are you chewing your food and taking your time or wolfing it down (I am such a wolfer!).
+Are you chewing your food and taking your time.

 When you eat how hungry are you?

 Ravenous enough to clean the fridge out of everything bar whatever that stuff is in the back that’s been there forever.